 State educated and like many, a reluctant participant in the comprehensive school experiment practiced in the United Kingdom in the 1970's.
 He could say the experience scarred with opportunities denied but won’t because it is nonsense.
 David didn’t like school because he had to get up in the morning.

 After A-levels David went to University gaining a BSc in Ecology with Honours.
-At the time of completing his education, Britain was in the grip of severe recession.
-This devastated his family and the local community ripping the heart out of his home town.
-Resilient, his ability to draw helped him switch careers becoming a cartographer before moving on to estate management and with postgraduate education achieving the honour of becoming a Chartered Surveyor.
+At the time of completing his education, Britain was in the grip of a severe recession.
+This devastated his family and the local community ripping the heart out of his hometown.
+Resilient, his ability to draw helped him switch careers becoming a cartographer before moving on to estate management and with postgraduate education achieving the honor of becoming a Chartered Surveyor.

-During early adulthood there was limited success in Eisteddfodau, (Welsh cultural festivals) local art competitions and culminating in minor national recognition as a finalist in a Laing exhibition at the Mall Galleries in London.
+During early adulthood, there was a limited success in Eisteddfodau, (Welsh cultural festivals) local art competitions and culminating in minor national recognition as a finalist in a Laing exhibition at the Mall Galleries in London.

-Artists are whether they like it or not show offs.
+Artists are whether they like it or not show-offs.
 They are nothing more nor less and that is fine.
-It is motivation; but there are dues to be paid.
+It is a motivation, but there are dues to be paid.
 Audiences must always be respected.
 This requires effort.
-David is baffled by the need only to produce “nice” or “disneyesque” work.
+David is baffled by the need only to produce “nice” or “Disneyesque” work.
 Why?
 Is this the way to demonstrate?
 There is a rich and vast range of emotions and ideas to explore, so why choose what is easy?
 And that includes technique!
 There is no need to shock or pamper just to conceal laziness.
 There are such things as manners!

 10th Place - Anita Marci - "Aunty Turtle"